From Many Models, One: Macroeconomic Forecasting with Reservoir Ensembles: Conclusion

 The ensemble combination approach is a well-studied framework that enables a forecaster to incorporate the predictions of a pool of models into a single, adaptive forecast.
 However, these techniques remain under-explored in the fields of applied statistics and econometrics.

-In this setting, our work makes significant contributions in both theoretical and empirical directions.
-First, we provide concentration bounds for stochastic ensemble losses that work for both i.i.d.~and $\varphi$-mixing samples, and which exploit both Hoeffding-type and Bernstein-type results.
+In this setting, our work makes contributions in both theoretical and empirical directions.
+First, we provide concentration bounds for stochastic ensemble losses under i.i.d.~and $\varphi$-mixing assumptions, exploiting Hoeffding- and Bernstein-type results.
 Then, we apply these results to Follow-the-Leader and decreasing Hedge methods, for which we derive finite regret bounds.
-We then consider an application where model combination allows for robust and substantial performance improvements against previous state-of-the-art results: macroeconomic forecasting with mixed-frequency data using multi-frequency ESN models.
-We find that the ensemble approach is extremely effective at sharpening the performance of all models, with Follow-the-Leader and AdaHedge schemes being the overall most effective methods.
-Our empirical analysis also reveals that combinations can efficiently sidestep the question of hyperparameter tuning, which for (MF)ESN models is highly non-trivial.
+We then consider an application where model combination allows for robust and substantial performance improvements against previous state-of-the-art results: Macroeconomic forecasting with mixed-frequency data using multi-frequency ESN models.
+We find that the ensemble approach is extremely effective at sharpening the performance of all MFESN models, with Follow-the-Leader and AdaHedge schemes being the overall most effective schemes.
+Our empirical analysis also reveals that combinations can efficiently sidestep the hyperparameter tuning, which for (MF)ESN models is highly non-trivial.

 \counterwithin*{table}{section} {\Alph{section}.\arabic{table}} \counterwithin*{figure}{section} {\Alph{section}.\arabic{figure}}